SolidRusT/srt-core/README.md

 logger = Logger()

 # Example of logging a message
-logging.info("This is an info message.") logging.debug("This is a debug message.")
+logger.info("This is an info message.") logger.warning("This is a warning message.")
 ```

 Ensure you have a `config.yaml` file in the root of your project and set the necessary environment variables: